Harder-Narasimhan stacks for principal bundles in higher dimensions and arbitrary characteristics: Families and Relative reductions

-In the special case where $S = \spec K$ for a field $K$, the above definition is equivalent to the usual definition of a rational reduction to $P$ that we recalled earlier ([G-N-2] Proposition 3.2).
-Finally, we say that a pair $(L,f)$ as above defines a {\it canonical reduction $[L,f]$ of type $\tau$} if its restriction to each fiber $X_s$ of $X\to S$ is a canonical reduction of $E_s$ of constant type $\tau$ (this is well-defined).
+\stm{\bf Relative canonical reduction of constant type $\tau$.} Finally, for any $\tau \in \ov{C}$, we say that a pair $(L,i)$ as above defines a canonical reduction $[L,i]$ of constant type $\tau$ if its restriction to each fiber $X_t$ of $X_T\to T$ is a canonical reduction of $E_t$ of constant type $\tau$.
+By Theorem \ref{existence and uniqueness}, the type of a bundle is well-defined under the hypothesis ${\bf (*)}$ of the Introduction.

+\stm{\bf Descent for relative reductions.} If $S' \to S$ is an fppf morphism and if we have two reductions $(L_1,i_1)$ and $(L_2,i_2)$ of $E$ over $S$ whose pullbacks to $S'$ are isomorphic then the two reductions are isomorphic on $S$ itself, and the isomorphism on $S$ (which is unique when it exists) pulls back to the isomorphism over $S'$ (which is unique when it exists).
+This means fppf descent holds for relative reductions.